 - Support with preparing donor reports

-- Training staff in fundraising, project reporting, gift acceptance, communications and marketing.
-This includes bid writing skills for Foundations; making approaches to wealthy individuals and corporate fundraising.
+- Training staff in fundraising, project reporting, gift acceptance, communications and marketing

 How we work

 It is important for us to fully understand your organisation before we commence any assignment.
-The following information will be required before we formally meet.
+The following information will be required.

 - a recent two-year report of activities